mathie/mathie.github.io/_posts/2005/2005-08-05-today-i-learned.markdown

 - Geekery
 - Python
 ---
-... that XML namespaces are not actually valid in XHTML, even in <a href="http://www.w3.org/TR/xhtml11/" title="XHTML 1.1 - Module-based XHTML">XHTML 1.1</a>.
-This comes as quite a surprise, since I thought that's how <a href="http://www.w3.org/Math/" title="W3C Math home">MathML</a> was built on top of it.
-The reason for discovering this is that I'm working with Zope's <a href="http://www.plope.com/Books/2_7Edition/ZPT.stx" title="Zope Page Templates">page templates</a> to revamp the user interface for <a href="http://mailmanager.sourceforge.net" title="Email response management system">MailManager</a>.
-And working with the source templates, one of the steps I'm taking it to run them through <a href="http://www.cogsci.ed.ac.uk/~richard/rxp.html" title="Richard's (?)
-XML Parser">RXP</a> to verify they are correct and validate them.
+... that XML namespaces are not actually valid in XHTML, even in [XHTML 1.1](http://www.w3.org/TR/xhtml11/).
+This comes as quite a surprise, since I thought that's how [MathML](http://www.w3.org/Math/) was built on top of it.
+The reason for discovering this is that I'm working with Zope's [page templates](http://www.plope.com/Books/2_7Edition/ZPT.stx) to revamp the user interface for [MailManager](http://mailmanager.sourceforge.net).
+And working with the source templates, one of the steps I'm taking it to run them through [RXP](http://www.cogsci.ed.ac.uk/~richard/rxp.html) to verify they are correct and validate them.
 So I'm starting off with page templates that are something like the following:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>